Anqing Anhui, China Travel Guide

 A few nightclubs and dance venues cater to younger local crowds, mainly playing Chinese pop and electronic music.

 No specific "bar district" for tourists.
-Individual bars or pubs are scattered around commercial areas for casual drinks.
+Individual pubs or pubs are scattered around commercial areas for casual drinks.

 KTV (Karaoke Television) is extremely popular among locals.
 Many restaurants and street food stalls stay open late.

 A prevalent form of local entertainment.
-Numerous KTV establishments across the city.
+Numerous KTV establishments throughout the city.

-Street food stalls and some restaurants continue service late into the evening.
+Street food stalls and a few eateries continue service late into the evening.

 Individual pubs are available for a more laid-back evening drink.
 Specific "bar streets" are not a main feature.